ruediste/diy-dc-converter/docs/pages/010_FirstConverter/README.md

 | **5** | 7.5 | 24 | 1.2 |

 The rest of the parts are less critical.
 For the capacitors, any larger value (up to a factor of perhaps 5x) will do.
 For the base resistor, I'd stay within 1/2 to 2x the value indicated.

+## Controller
+For the controller, I chose the so-called black pill, a STM32F401 based board.
+It's quite affordable (3-4$) and quite capable.
+This will come handy for the more advanced control algorithms, and to allow for faster control loop frequencies.

+To program the firmware, clone the repository and open the workspace `fw.code-workspace` in visual studio code.
+The project is based on platformio, thus all dependencies and tools should be installed automatically.
+Just connect the board with the st-link programmer and upload the firmware.

+To control the firmware, there is a Java application.
+Make sure you have the "Extension Pack for Java" installed (`ext install vscjava.vscode-java-pack`), open the `Run and Debug` tab and launch the application.
+It communicates with the firmware to easily change the settings.

+## The Circuit
+Now it's time to build the circuit.
+The following is an example of how to layout the converter on a breadboard:

 ![](fritzing_bb.svg)